krancour/brignext/PROPOSAL.md

 purlely philosophical course corrections.

 First, Brigade currently refers to individual executions of user-defined workflows as "builds."
-This is a misnomer which the maintainers regret, as it strongly suggests that Brigade is a CI platform, which it is not (although it _can_ be used to effect CI).
-Equally regretable is that the term "build" has too often _also_ been used synonamously with "event."
-The maintainers propose to strike "build" from Brigade's lexicon, speaking generically, only in terms of events, each of which has a worker that _handles_ the event.
+This is a misnomer which the maintainers collectively regret, as it strongly suggests that Brigade is a CI platform, which it is _not_ even if it _is_ often used to implement CI workflows.
+Equally regretable is that the term "build" has too often been used synonamously with "event."
+The author proposes to strike "build" from Brigade's lexicon entirely and speak more generically, only in terms of events, each of which has a worker that _handles_ it.

-Second, prior guidance from Brigade documentation and maintainers has been that Brigade workers should ideally perform no work beyond coordinating the execution of jobs, to which actual work is delegated.
+Second, prior guidance from Brigade documentation and maintainers has been that Brigade workers should ideally perform no work beyond coordinating the execution of jobs, to which all actual work is delegated.
 While this is a useful pattern for many use cases that are well served by serialized or concurrent execution of multiple containerized tasks, it is a pattern whose additional overhead (in the form of container start time) probably underserves very simple use cases or use cases requiring minimized latency.
 To that end, the maintainers move to no